 The investigating officer and Head of Service/Director involved in recommending/deciding to prosecute must take an independent view of the evidence in any prosecution.
-When applying this procedure the Council recognises its duty to act in accordance with its statutory responsibilities including:
+When applying this procedure, the Council recognises its duty to act in accordance with its statutory responsibilities including:

-- The Human Rights Act 1998 - The Regulation of Investigatory Powers Act 2000, - The Criminal Procedure and Investigations Act 1996 - The Police and Criminal Evidence (NI) Order 1989 - The Data Protection Act 1998 and - All associated Codes of Practice.
+- The Human Rights Act 1998 - The Regulation of Investigatory Powers Act 2000, - The Criminal Procedure and Investigations Act 1996 - The Police and Criminal Evidence (NI) Order 1989 - The Data Protection Act 2018 and The General Data Protection Regulation - Public Prosecution Service Code for Prosecutors (2016). - All relevant associated Codes of Practice.

 The Council is committed to fulfilling its responsibilities under Section 75 of the Northern Ireland Act 1998.
-Therefore any decision regarding prosecution will be impartial and shall not be influenced by the religious beliefs, political opinion, racial group, age, gender, marital status or sexual orientation of any alleged offender, complainant or witness.
+Therefore, any decision regarding prosecution will be impartial and shall not be influenced by the religious beliefs, political opinion, racial group, age, gender, marital status or sexual orientation of any alleged offender, complainant or witness.